mvquinta/mvquinta/README.md

 ##

-🔭 Developing a personal web app project and aiming to be crossplatform in the future.
+🔭 Developing [embipi](https://www.embipi.com/), a personal web app project in an infinite development loop.
+Aiming to make it crossplatform in the future.

 🌱 Currently learning Nextjs, Jest and Testing Library